How to Cook Black Beans Perfectly

 How to Cook Black Beans Recipe Video

-1. Add beans to a pot with aromatics (like garlic, onion, bay leaves, and spices) and enough water to cover the beans by 3 to 4 inches.
+To cook dried black beans, add them to a pot with aromatics (garlic, onion, and bay leaf) and enough cold water to cover them by 3 to 4 inches.

 Cooking black beans with onion, bay leaf and garlic